informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

 If you haven't already done so, go to this link to join the Globus group: [https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about](https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about)

-You can find more details about this process at [Accessing GUDMAP and RBK Resources](/docs/accessing-gudmap-and-rbk-resources).
+You can find more details about this process at [Accessing ATLAS-D2K Resources](/docs/accessing-gudmap-and-rbk-resources).

 **NOTE: We only use Globus for authentication, not for file or data management.**